missionpinball/mpf-docs/install/linux.rst

 Download the MPF Debian Installer (which is used for all of these) from https://github.com/missionpinball/mpf-debian-installer/archive/dev.zip

-Unzip it, and from a terminal run ``sudo ./install`` from the folder you unzipped the files to.
-If you are using a P-Roc or P3-Roc also run ``./install-proc`` (skip for other platforms).
+Unzip it, and from a terminal run ``chmod +x install && sudo ./install`` from the folder you unzipped the files to.
+If you are using a P-Roc or P3-Roc also run ``chmod +x install-proc && ./install-proc`` (skip for other platforms).
 Consult the README for more information.

 Download & run the "Demo Man" example game
 ------------------------------------------